How do Recruitment Agencies Make Money?

 These innovative models diversify agency revenue while cementing their role as vital talent acquisition partners.
 For businesses, understanding these approaches helps select an agency suited to organisational hiring needs and goals.

-Legal and Ethical Considerations: Rebates, Candidate Charges, and More
+Legal & Ethical Considerations: Rebates, Candidate Charges, & More

 In the UK, legal guidelines prohibit the practice of charging candidates fees or sending them a bill for placement services.
 This establishes vital safeguards to uphold fairness and transparency in the job market.
 Any recruiter or agency that fails to align its financial earnings with these important regulations not only risks significant legal repercussions but also severely damages their reputation and client trust.